NVIDIA-AI-IOT/tao-toolkit-triton-apps/docs/configuring_the_client.md

    >
    >`model_stride=16` for all combinations of backbones with DetectNet_v2, except for a
    > Detectnet_v2 model with `efficientnet_b0` where the `model_stride=32`.
 For a complete
-   > list of backbone supported refer to the [TLT documentation](https://docs.nvidia.com/TLT/tlt-user-guide/text/open_images/overview.html).
+   > list of backbone supported refer to the [TAO Toolkit documentation](https://docs.nvidia.com/tao/tao-toolkit/text/open_images/overview.html).

 ### Configuring the Post-processor